ikaruswill/devenv/README.md

 ## Usage
 Run `./setup.sh` in Terminal

-## Extras
-To export atom environment:
-`./helpers/export-atom.sh`

-To restore alfred preferences, use the GUI to import `Alfred.alfredpreferences` from Dropbox
+To restore alfred preferences, use the GUI to import `Alfred.alfredpreferences` from Nextcloud/Apps